elcuervo/airplay/doc/testing.md

 you don't have an Apple TV.

-Run unit tests with: `rake test:unit` and integration ones with: `rake test:integration` You can run all of them togheter with: `rake test:all`
+Run unit tests with: `rake test:unit` and integration ones with: `rake test:integration` You can run all of them together with: `rake test:all`